vperim/wuzapi-client/docs/usage/configuration.md

 **Problem:** HTTP 401 Unauthorized from WuzAPI gateway

 **Solutions:**
-1. Verify `UserToken` matches gateway configuration
+1. Verify token passed to `CreateClient()` matches gateway configuration
 2. Check token is not empty or whitespace
 3. Verify gateway is running and accessible
+4. Ensure you're using the correct factory (`IWaClientFactory` for user operations, `IWuzApiAdminClientFactory` for admin operations)

 ## Next Steps